madprops/airc/README.md

 ---

-Use commands to change the rules, change permissions, add users, and change other configs.

----

 ## Context <a name="context"></a>

 If a message starts with `^`, the bot will use the previous question-answer as context: